Barry Diller: Paramount

-Diller served for 10 years as the chairman and chief executive officer of Paramount Pictures Corporation from 1974 until 1984.
-With Diller at the helm, the studio produced hit television programs such as Laverne & Shirley (1976), Taxi (1978), and Cheers (1982) and films that include Saturday Night Fever (1977), Grease (1978), Ordinary People (1980), Raiders of the Lost Ark (1981) and sequel Indiana Jones and the Temple of Doom (1984), Reds (1981), Terms of Endearment (1983), and Beverly Hills Cop (1984).
+From 1974 to 1984, Diller was chairman and chief executive officer of Paramount Pictures.
+With Diller at the helm, the studio produced TV shows such as Laverne & Shirley (1976), Taxi (1978), and Cheers (1982) and films including Saturday Night Fever (1977), Grease (1978), Ordinary People (1980), Raiders of the Lost Ark (1981) and sequel Indiana Jones and the Temple of Doom (1984), Reds (1981), Terms of Endearment (1983), and Beverly Hills Cop (1984).

+In 2026, Diller credited the "bonanza" close-together releases of Looking for Mr. Goodbar (1977), Saturday Night Fever and Grease as turning the tide for Paramount during his time as head of the company, describing much of the preceding films released at Paramount during his reign as "one dog movie after the other."

 Diller emphasized having separate business units aiding each other.
 He prevented Paramount parent Gulf+Western-owned Madison Square Garden from selling its interest in the USA Network, so Garden could provide programming for Paramount television networks.
 In 1983 Diller became head of Gulf+Western's leisure group, including Paramount, Madison Square Garden, Famous Music, and Simon & Schuster.
 Robert Montgomery of Paul, Weiss described him as "probably the most successful executive in the film business today", and A. D. Murphy, director of the motion picture producing program at the University of Southern California, said "Under Barry Diller, Paramount has become one of the world's greatest entertainment companies".